 - Avoid potentially irritating feminine products.
 Using deodorant sprays or other feminine products, such as douches and powders, in the genital area can irritate the urethra.

 - Diaphragms, unlubricated or spermicide-treated condoms, can also contribute to bacterial growth.
-Using an alternate birth control method is suggested.
+Using an alternate Hormone Replacement Therapy method is suggested.